-Its main responsibilities are to:
+Our main responsibilities are to:

 - Promote the advancement and diffusion of psychological knowledge, especially via educational programmes and activities which help to enhance public understanding.

-- Promote academic, ethical and scientific rigour in the delivery of psychology education at all levels and students in related disciplines.
+- Promote academic, ethical and scientific rigour in the delivery of psychology education at all levels and for students in related disciplines.

 - Support activities that enhance the public understanding of psychology.

-- Develop and implement Society policy in relation to psychology education, psychology teaching, teachers and students in all sectors.
+- Develop and implement society policy in relation to psychology education, psychology teaching, teachers and students in all sectors.

 - Seek to influence national and international policies and organisations that affect psychology education and qualifications.